syahriikram/minimasters-aianalytics/README.md

-# NTU FlexiMasters - FlexiMasters in Business and Financial Analytics
+# NTU - FlexiMasters in Business and Financial Analytics
 ## CET023 - AI and Analytics in Finance, Credit and Related Risks

 ### Summary / details: